VERA TESCHOW.CA

 I found lots of amazing websites explaining what to do and how to do it... if you know what some of the basic vocabulary means, and if you already have an existing Google classroom (due to my non-classroom-teacher status, I don’t).

-A few that bedazzled me ones include:
+A few that bedazzled me include:

 • Hello Teacher Lady’s blog post on how to put together your Bitmoji classroom